Turbotice/phonefleet/phonefleet/server/readme.md

 adb devices
-You should now have exactly one device in the list, of the type emulator-5554 adb will be used by the crontab to unlock the screen before running Gobannos (work on FP3 & FP4, RD10A)
+You should now have exactly one device in the list, of the type emulator-5554 adb will be used by the crontab to unlock the screen before running Gobannos (work on FP3 & FP4, RD10A) A (self) adb device has been created, you can run classical adb command, for instance

+Unlock the screen (FP3 & FP4)
+adb shell input keyevent 82

+Unlock the screen (RD10A)
+python ~/git/phonefleet/phonefleet/server/unlock.py

+adb shell input keyevent 26 : lock the screen

 _______ set up a mail sender on the phone ————

 Follow :
 https://www.reddit.com/r/termux/comments/1mt3xi1/sending_email_from_termux_via_cli/

-And adapt it to ESPCI server
-Exemple configuration file in /phonefleet/phonefleet/server
+pkg install msmtp ca-certificates

+Copy the configuration file by default (for espci SMTP server): cd ~/git/phonefleet/phonefleet/server cp msmtprc.txt ~/.msmtprc nano ~/.msmtprc

+Add the password

+Test it :
-cat report_2026_12_26_FP3.txt | msmtp --debug antonin.eddi@espci.fr jishen.zhang@espci.fr stephane.perrard@espci.fr
+cat report_exemple.txt | msmtp --debug stephane.perrard@espci.fr